Cape Coral Mortgage Company: Fairview Lending

 • You must occupy one of the units as your primary residence.
 FHA financing is not designed for someone who wants to purchase a duplex and rent out both sides immediately.

 • You generally can’t continue buying duplexes using FHA financing over and over.
-FHA loans are intended for primary residences, and most borrowers can only have one FHA loan at a time unless they qualify for a specific exception, such as relocating for employment or another approved circumstance.
+FHA loans serve primary residences.
+Most borrowers can hold only one FHA loan at a time, unless they meet a specific exception such as relocating for employment.

 • You’ll become a landlord.
 Collecting rent, maintaining the property, and handling tenant issues are all part of owning rental real estate.